brightsign/dev-cookbook/README.md

 We recommend managing your Node.js version using [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md).
 The preferred version is `14.17.6` since this is the version currently pre-installed on most BrightSign devices.

+## Extensions

+### Overview

+BrightSign Extensions allow developers to create custom functionality that can be deployed and run on BrightSign players.
+This repository includes an example extension, `hello-world-js-extension`, which demonstrates how to create a simple JavaScript extension that sends device information over UDP.

 ## Project structure

 Here's an overview of the project structure and what each part is responsible for:

 - `templates/`         : React templates for new projects with custom configurations tailored for BrightSign development.
 - `examples/`          : A collection of examples demonstrating different capabilities and how to implement them on your BrightSign device.
+- `extensions/`       : BrightSign extension examples showcasing how to create and deploy extensions.
 - `.github/`          : Contains GitHub Actions configurations for automated build and deployment processes.
 - `scripts/`          : Utility scripts to facilitate build, deployment, and development workflows.
 - `.eslintrc`         : Lint configuration to ensure code quality and consistency across the project.